JACoders/OpenJK/README.md

 * videoP (loda)
 * kohabi (derp)

-Notes: You will need to enable the -pthread flag for linux compiles, due to the sqlite3 features.
+Note: You will need to enable the -pthread flag for linux compiles, due to the sqlite3 features.

 ###Credits###
 Raz0r, for all his help.